-- a. how grant funding will be used to support and grow your startup - b. how grant funding will enable your startup to develop, scale-up, and expand into domestic and global markets - c. how grant funding will assist in removing challenges and barriers faced by you, as a woman, in growing your startup.
+- a. how grant funding will be used to support and grow your startup - b. how grant funding will enable your startup to expand into domestic and/or global markets and gain a sustainable competitive advantage.

 6.2.2.
 Stage Two Assessment criterion 2